Book a Tour →

 Avg max 29°C · 13 rain days

 Peak summer heat and humidity.
 School holidays in full swing — attractions very crowded and prices high.
 Afternoon storms frequent but dramatic and photogenic.
 Good for beach days if you don't mind heat and crowds.
-Not ideal for extended outdoor tours.
+Not ideal for extended outdoor national park touring.

 February